filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_09.md

 <b>DATETIME FUNCTIONS</b>
 <ul>
 <li><b>TIME()</b>
 <p>Extracts the time part from a datetime value, typically returning the current time or the time portion of a specific datetime.
-Time() returns the time in the format HH:MM:SS.<li>
+Time() returns the time in the format HH:MM:SS.</p>
-Example: If the datetime is 2024-09-16 14:30:45, Time() would return 14:30:45.</li></p></li>
+<p>Example: If the datetime is 2024-09-16 14:30:45, Time() would return 14:30:45.</p></li>

 <li><b>DAY():</b>
 <p>Extracts the day of the month from a given date or datetime, returning an integer value representing the day.